Marshall Fredericks: The Thinker

 Fredericks created this sculpture after George Gough Booth, the founder of Cranbrook Educational Community, asked him to make a "Thinker" for the steps of the Cranbrook Art Museum similar to Auguste Rodin's renowned The Thinker, a cast of which is at the entrance of the Detroit Institute of Arts.
 The pose Fredericks' Thinker assumes is a direct reference to Rodin's sculpture; however, Fredericks' replacement of Rodin's heroic male nude with a bemused chimpanzee is a thought provoking variation on the earlier statue and reveals his fondness for primates.
 Fredericks indicated that when Booth saw the compact composition of the chimp stroking his chin, he commented that it was not like Rodin would have done, but Booth was sure the chimp was thinking much more interesting thoughts than most of us.

 Two Bears

 Two Bears was originally created in 1962 for Lincoln Square, Urbana, Illinois.
 A large and small bear sit back-to-back in quiet contemplation.
 In nature, these two animals are enemies, however, Fredericks portrays the two in a gentle humanistic way, stressing tolerance.
 The bears are markedly different in their ears and noses and the small bear displays Fredericks' trademark teardrop-kneecap sculpting style.
+The sculpture also was seen at Stratford Square Mall in Bloomingdale, Illinois in the early 1980s until the late 1990s, it is unclear if the sculpture was donated by Lincoln Square or was commissioned again.
 Other sculptures that display this characteristic are The Thinker, Lion and Mouse, and the Male Baboon and Female Baboon sculptures.